-Today we are asking every Congressional candidate in the country and YOU – their constituents – to join us in standing for No First Use.
-By signing this pledge, you’ll be showing your candidates and representatives that you support No First Use and want them to, as well.
-In fact, there is a bill that your representatives can support: Representative Adam Smith (D-WA) introduced H.R.
-4415 that would make it the policy of the United States not to use nuclear weapons first.
+Today we are asking elected officials and YOU – their constituents – to join us in standing for No First Use.
+By signing this pledge, you’ll be showing your representatives that you support No First Use and want them to, as well.
+In fact, a bill has been introduced by Representative Adam Smith (D-WA) that would make it the policy of the United States not to use nuclear weapons first.
+Your Representatives should support it!

 Why No First Use?
 Here are the five reasons that we stand for No First Use: